Don't Wait For Me

 In Northern Ireland, on 5th January, ten Protestant men are shot dead as they return home from work in a mini-bus.

-Agatha Christie dies on 12th January, aged 85.
+The crime novelist Agatha Christie dies on 12th January, aged 85.

 On 21st January Concorde takes off on its first commercial flights.
 A British Airways Concorde flies from London to Bahrain while an Air France Concorde simultaneously flies from Paris to Rio.